CENT 310 - Network Security (3)

-This course will introduce various methodologies for defending a network.
-Students will learn concepts, principles, types and topologies of fi rewalls including: packet filtering, proxy firewalls, application gateways, circuit gateways and stateful inspection.
-Defense methodologies associated with Virtual Private Networks (VPN), Host Intrusion Detection Systems (HIDS) and Network Intrusion Detection Systems (NIDS) will be examined, along with in-depth coverage of incident handling and response.
-The best practices associated with properly securing business critical network systems using VPNs will be discussed.
-The student will also be introduced to securing wireless systems.
+This course introduces the student to the various methodologies for defending a network.
+Security is presented from the perspective of Defense in Depth.
+The students will be exposed to information system vulnerabilities and threats along with various methods of mitigation.
+The student will be introduced to the concepts, principles, types and topologies of firewalls including: packet filtering, proxy firewalls, application gateways, and stateful inspection.
+This course will expose the student to the various defense methodologies associated with Virtual Private Networks (VPN), Host Intrusion Detection Systems (HIDS) and Network Intrusion Detection Systems (NIDS).
+The student will also be introduced to securing wireless, voice, and video systems.
+Securing Internet and collaborative applications will also be discussed.

 Student Learning Outcomes